 And while Dr. Ogg refers to Nebraska, the content applies equally well here in Ontario.

-“How can I get rid of ants in my house?” . . . . .is one of the most common homeowner complaints heard by insect pest control specialists.
-They invade the home to forage for food or seek shelter or both.
-This article explains ant behavior and provides control tips so you, the homeowner, are better equipped to deal with this pest.
+“How can I get rid of ants in my house?” . . . . .is one of the most common homeowner complaints heard by professional pest control specialists.
+Ants invade the home to forage for food, seek shelter, or both.
+This article, provided by a pest extermination services company, explains ant behavior and provides control tips so you, the homeowner, are better equipped to deal with this pest.

-In the spring, ants develop wings and fly to new locations and invade homes to forage for food or to establish a new nest.
+In the spring, ants develop wings fly to new locations, and invade homes to forage for food or to establish a new colony.

 As a group, ants have a wide food range, feeding on sweet foods, greasy materials, starchy substances, wood, and all kinds of plant and animal materials.
 Part of the reason that these insects become a nuisance in our homes is that they often like the same kinds of food that we do.

 There are two categories of ants that will be encountered when experiencing a pest problem with these insects.
 The control strategy that you should take depends on your type of infestation.

 Ants that live outside and forage in the home

 Those that live outside will travel inside the home to search for food.
 Some species may ultimately reside in houses, as discussed later in this fact sheet.
 To prevent both of these scenarios, follow these procedures:

 - First, cracks and crevices should be sealed to eliminate passages into the home.
 If you do not seal entry points, ants will probably find their way into your house at some later time.